The following information answers frequently asked questions about this service. This information is also available as a printable PDF here.

 We understand that when people have been ‘shielding’ because they are extremely clinically vulnerable, some carers have not felt comfortable having care workers in their home.
 Under these circumstances, we will discuss your concerns and may be able to pause the service and allow you to re-start it when restrictions are lifted.

 Government regulations currently permit care to be provided in the home, but this could change so if you are in any doubt please contact us.
 All home-based care providers must follow Public Health England and Government guidelines regarding social distancing, hygiene and the use of personal protective equipment (PPE).
-You can view the guidance online here.
+You can view the guidance online by following this link:

 The home-care providers on our list supply their own PPE and have given us their PPE policy, which was a requirement before approving them for our provider list.
 All care providers must follow Public Health England and Government guidelines and ensure that their staff are supplied with adequate PPE, such as gloves, aprons and masks.